-The total program fee for the 12-month MSCM Program is $38,000.
+The total program fee for the 12-month MSCM Program is $38,000 for residents and $42,888 for non-residents.
 Fees are paid quarterly and are due by the Tuition/Fee Assessment Deadline.
 Admitted students are required to pay a $1,500 non-refundable and non-transferable tuition deposit.
 This deposit is applied to your summer quarter tuition balance.
 Details of how to pay tuition are available on the Tuition Payment website.

 Admitted international applicants are required to show proof of adequate financial support.
 Details about this financial ability requirement can be found on the Graduate School’s website.